hktitof/my-website/README.md

 You can use this code for your own website, but please with attribution**.

-Please note that the look of the website is inspired from "brittanychiang.com", but didn't copied even a single piece of code from brittanyching repo, However, i build the portfolio from scratch with different technolgoies, like "Tailwind CSS" && "Framer Motion" and i added some other functionalities to it, so it might seems the look like it, but believe me the entire website is different, so if you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Tailwind CSS and Framer Motion check out the Documentation, Or you can simply reach to me directly.
+Please note that the design of the website is inspired from "brittanychiang.com", but didn't copied even a single piece of code from brittanyching repo, However, i built the portfolio from scratch with different technolgoies, like "Tailwind CSS" and "Framer Motion" and i added some other functionalities to it, so it might seems the same, but believe me the entire website is different!!!!.
+If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Tailwind CSS and Framer Motion check out the Documentation, Or you can simply reach to me directly.

 ---
 ### Table of Contents